alpianon/pandoc-inline-headers/README.md

 ### 1.1.
 Mandatory

 Pandoc-inline-header requires [Pandoc](https://github.com/jgm/pandoc/releases) and [Panflute](http://scorreia.com/software/panflute/).
-Assuming that you have already installed Pandoc, in order to install Panflute, just do `sudo pip3 install panflute` (or, if you want to install as user, `pip3 install --user panflute` -- but then check if your PATH contains also your user installation directory).
+Assuming that you have already installed Pandoc, in order to install Panflute, just do `sudo pip3 install panflute` (or, if you want to install as user, `pip3 install --user panflute` -- but then check if your PATH contains also your user installation directory). **Note**: pip and pip3 are two different applications; pip3 is for python 3.x and it is the one you need.

 Then, just copy `pandoc-inline-headers.py` (mind to keep the `.py` suffix!) to a directory included in your PATH (like `usr/local/bin` or the like), and make sure it is executable (`sudo chmod +x /usr/local/bin/pandoc-inline-headers.py`).